 For most depreciating assets, taxpayers can either self-assess the effective life, or use estimates published by the ATO.
 Taxpayers can recalculate, either up or down, the effective life of an asset if the circumstances of use change and the effective life initially chosen is no longer accurate.
 An improvement to an asset that increases its cost by 10% or more in a year may result in an obligation to recalculate the effective life of the asset.

 Decline in value of cars is restricted to the car limit.
-From 1 July 2019, the luxury car tax threshold for luxury cars remains $57,581.
+From 1 July 2022, the luxury car tax threshold for luxury cars is $64,741 (it was $60,733 for the year commencing 1 July 2021).
 Luxury car leases are treated as a notional sale and purchase, with decline in value restricted to the car limit.

 The decline in value of certain depreciating assets with a cost or opening adjustable value of less than $1,000 can be calculated through a low-value pool.
 The decline in value for depreciating assets in the pool is calculated at an annual diminishing value rate of 37.5%.